gselvaraj24/BigDataSpark/_posts/2016-01-28-SparkCluster.md

 There is now a new directory ```BusDataSample``` with much more sample data that now covers one day (December 31, 2015).
 The script ```submitjob.sh``` has also been changed to use this data.
 It also includes the ```--master spark://Juhas-MBPr.local:7077``` option, which instructs Spark to run the job on the cluster.
+Spark's web UI can once again be used for investigating the cluster executing operations on the worker node.

 <div class="">
 	<img src="/BigDataSpark/assets/spark-webui-stage.png"/><br>